Tell el-Farkha: Archaeology

 developed on Eastern Kom.
+Four of the burials were of higher status and included a number of beer jars.
 The Central Kom bore a residential-business zone.
+In Phase 3 (Naqada IIIA1) a large warehouse was constructed and there was widespread trade with the Southern Levant.
+The warehouse went out of use at the end of Phase 4 and in Phase 5 the warehouse was replaced by residences and all signs of Levantine trade vanished.
 This activity peaked during Dynasty 0 and gradually faded during the First Dynasty.
 The administrative-cultic center contained two chapels where many votive objects were found.
 In one chapel these included figurines of baboons and one figurine of a naked prostrating man.
 The second chapel included libation jugs and stands and figurines of people and animals, many made of hippopotamus ivory.
 Other finds on the Western Kom included "miniature boats of various types, granaries, boxes, mirrors, cylindrical seals, game pieces, and stone vessels".

+At the necropolis on Eastern Kom 150 graves were excavated so far with dates ranging from Dynasty 0 to early Fourth Dynasty.
+The necropolis featured a 16.9 meter by 18.1 meter mmonument, over 300 square meters with 1.50 meter to 2 meter thick walls, building built in Pase 4 (Naqada IIIA2/B1).
+The building, in the north-western part, had a 6.6 meter by 8.1 meter square main chamber with a descending shaft and is interpreted by the excavators as an early form of mastaba tomb better known from the later First Dynasty as are several smaller tombs at the site.

 Numerous vessels were found at the site with "pot marks", probably used for the marking and inventory of goods, which are sometimes considered as the ancestors of hieroglyphs.
 Names of the rulers of Dynasty 0 also appear on these vessels, such as Iry-Hor, who is otherwise known from the Abydos area.
 The name of Narmer, the first historical king, also appears on two vessels.